 - Pressure to utilize law-enforcement groups if you do not pay

 - Solicit your debit or credit card over the phone

 Another red flag is that scammers often require payment through gift cards; keep in mind that the IRS and private collection agencies will never ask for payment in the form of a gift card.
 A full list of payment option accepted by the IRS can be found through their website.
 If you’ve been contacted and are concerned of the legitimacy, review this helpful tax scam article from the IRS.

 And, when in doubt, directly reach out to your local IRS office for verification.
 You can also inform any suspicious scams or activity to the Treasury Inspector General for Tax Administration (TIGTA) at 1-800-366-4484.

 Millions of dollars have been lost through fraudulent phone scamming activity according to the IRS.
 Unfortunately, it doesn’t stop there.
 Personal information such as social security numbers and addresses are also at high risk of being compromised with this type of scam.

 How To Protect Yourself And Others From Gift Card Scams

 As gift card scams become more refined, it’s crucial to be conscious of suspicious activity.

-Looking for something to give other than a gift card?
+Looking for something to give other than a gift card that cannot be frauded or scammed?
 You may want to consider an alternative.
-For example, GiftYa is an app that texts personalized gifts within seconds and can be purchased for any local or national merchant.
+For example, GiftYa that texts personalized gifts within seconds and can be purchased for any local or national merchant and since the option is to activate with your own Visa, Mastercard or Amex, it cannot be frauded.
+It was started by the former owners of GiftCards.com, so it's legit.
 You can send someone a GiftYa for an experience (say, a trip to the zoo), a dinner at their favorite restaurant or a shopping trip to JCPenney.